-1. Exhibitors will not lift front legs of goats off the ground during judges examination.

-2. All goats are required to have horns tipped (not less than the diameter of a dime at the end).
+- 1. Exhibitors will not lift front legs of goats off the ground during judges examination. - 2.
+All goats are required to have horns tipped (not less than the diameter of a dime at the end).
+No sharp points allowed.
+No tipping of the horns on the fairgrounds. - 3.
+Meat goats are to be shown with a collar, lead, chain, halter or hand under the jaw.

-the fairgrounds.

-3. Meat goats are to be shown with a collar, lead, chain, halter or hand under the jaw.
 Dairy goats should be shown with a chain collar.
 (Do not carry brushes or combs in back pockets.)